 - 1. Select Stitch #1 and follow the steps in Guided Mode or make the noted manual settings in Expert Mode. - 2.
 Sew a 2"-3" thread chain without fabric. - 3.
 Fold fabric in half to 3" x "6" and place under the presser foot. - 4.
 Take 2-3 stitches on the fabric.
 Lower the needles into the fabric.
 Raise the presser foot, and with your left hand gently pull the thread chain around and in front of the needles to the knife. - 5.
 Lower the presser foot and sew over the thread chain approximately 1", and then trim the thread chain with the knife. - 6.
 Continue stitching.
-At the end of the seam, sew one stitch off the edge of the fabric.
-Create some slack in the thread chain by gently pulling the thread above the needle area, OR by moving the Rolled Hem Selection Lever to the "R" position. - 7.
-Raise the presser foot and carefully turn the fabric over so that the Lower Looper side of the previously stitched seam will be overstitched. - 8.
+At the end of the fabric, sew just off the edge of the fabric.
+Carefully pull the threads off the stitch finger by placing the Rolled Hem Selection Lever in the "R" position temporarily. - 7.
+Raise the presser foot and carefully turn the fabric over so that the lower looper side of the previously stitched seam will be overstitched. - 8.
 Place the fabric under the presser foot so that the first stitch will enter the fabric when you begin stitching. - 9.
-Return the Stitch Finger to the "O" position, if it was moved in Step 6.
-If you did not move the Stitch Finger and only pulled the needle thread, carefully pull the needle thread back into position. - 10.
+Engage the stitch finger by placing the Rolled Hem Selection Lever back in the "N" position.. - 10.
 Sew for about 1", overstitching the previous stitching.
 Guide the fabric so as not to cut the previous stitching. - 11.
 Raise the toe of the presser foot and rotate the fabric 90° clockwise. - 12.
 Stitch off the edge of the fabric.